joshwadle/My-solutions-to-precourse/Chapter_2_Linear_Algebra/readme.md

 For nearly all of our matrix operations, we will be using a python library named `numpy`

 Numpy basically takes native python data structures, like lists, and gives them super math powers.
-So  operations that would be very difficult when using a regular python list, is a one liner when using numpy.
+So  operations that would be very difficult when using a regular python list are a one liner when using numpy.

 ```
 import numpy as np